metaPhorest/metaPhorest.org/en/seminars/118/index.md

 ![](/public/seminars/118/118.jpg)

-## 118th metaPhorest Seminar by Ryuta Tsukamoto: Artist Talk "Critical Perspectives on Life-Based Art — Precision, Ethics, and Multispecies Agency"
+## 118th metaPhorest Seminar: Bioaesthetics Exhibition 2025 by Takahiro Tsukamoto

 #### This event will be primarily in English, but questions and comments in Japanese are also welcome.